-Another way to find the inventory of local housing resources as well as the characteristics of people who are homeless in your community is to interview the local Continuum of Care leader in the county.
+In addition to the Vermont Coalition to End Homelessness reports, another way to find the inventory of local housing resources as well as the characteristics of people who are homeless in your community is to interview the local Continuum of Care leader in the county.
 The Vermont Coalition to End Homelessness provides a list of county contacts.